Though discovered many years ago, Botswana Agates were first marketed in 1971, and have quickly become one of these best known agates in the world.

 Botswana Agate gets its name from the only known source of this beautiful and interesting gemstone--Botswana, Africa.

 Botswana Agate cabochon stones are thought to help bring focus on solutions and work through emotional suppression, while enhancing creativity.
-It is also thought to counteract all manner of poisons, including emotional and spiritual poisoning.
+It is also believed to counteract all manner of poisons, including emotional and spiritual poisoning.